 It is clear that stratospheric ozone depletion is not a principal cause of present-day global warming.
-First, the climate forcing from ozone depletion is small and very likely acts to cool Earth's surface.
+First, the climate forcing from ozone depletion is small.
 Second, the total radiative forcing of climate from other GHGs such as carbon dioxide, methane, halocarbons, and nitrous oxide is large and positive, leading to warming (see Figure Q17-1).
 The total forcing from these other GHGs is the principal cause of the observed warming of Earth's surface.